mauricioklein/mauricioklein.github.io/_posts/2016-01-26-how-delete-files-with-special-characters-on-linux.md

 rails new my_awesome_app --api
 {% endhighlight %}

-However, after running the command above, I realized that the Rails gem version installed on my host wasn't new enough to recognize the _- -api_ option.
+However, after running the command above, I realised that the Rails gem version installed on my host wasn't new enough to recognise the _- -api_ option.

 So, the result was a new ordinary Rails project saved in a directory named _- -api_.